 The last variation is almost exclusively seen on yukatas, as that practice is not a common choice for a typical kimono.

 It depends.
-Regardless of its humble origins, yukata is festive, perfect for wearing at parties, summer festivals, firework displays, picnics, and other informal events.
+Regardless of its humble origins, yukata is festive and perfect for wearing at parties, summer festivals, firework displays, picnics, and other informal events.

 However, yukatas wouldn’t be appropriate for a more formal, ceremonial occasion and should be avoided or replaced by kimonos.

-For example, in Japan, the practice of visiting communal baths and hot springs – known as ‘onsens’ and ‘sentos’ – is still common, and that’s often where a yukata can be worn as a quick cover-up in the way to and from the bath.
+For example, in Japan, visiting communal baths and hot springs – known as ‘onsens’ and ‘sentos’ – is still common, and that’s often where a yukata can be worn as a quick cover-up on the way to and from the bath.